 A couple of great ways to minimise indentations is by placing cups under the legs of heavy furniture and regularly shifting furniture a few inches one way or another so the pile can bounce back.
 We recommend the use of protector mats where castor chairs are used.

 To revive flattened piles, you can use a warm steam iron over a towel laid on top of the carpet.
 Hold the steam iron gently to the towel and use the steam button to inject steam but don't press the iron down on the towel as this can leave gloss marks.

 Carpet damage by insect attack occurs where food, animal or plant substances are present near a wool carpet.
 Preventative measures include regular and thorough vacuuming, especially in areas around and under furniture that is not moved frequently, and along skirting boards.
-All Cavalier Bremworth wool carpet is treated to deter insect damage and we offer a five-year insect-resist warranty.
+All Cavalier Bremworth wool carpet is treated to deter insect damage and we offer a 15-year insect-resist warranty.
 Insect damage is not an issue with synthetic carpets.